Kolos65/AsyncBinding/README.md

 `AsyncBinding` uses a custom sequence called **`AsyncBindingSequence`** under the hood to wrap the base sequence's values with a [**`Result`**](https://developer.apple.com/documentation/swift/result) type, thus creating a new sequence that **cannot throw**.
 This allows the base sequences to **remain active** even if an error was thrown. `AsyncBindingSequence` is inspired by `AsyncMapToResultSequence` from the [AsyncExtensions](https://github.com/sideeffect-io/AsyncExtensions) package.

 ## Demo Application
 The package contains a demo project for a comprehensive example of how to use **`AsyncBinding`**.
 Note that the demo project uses [XcodeGen](https://github.com/yonaskolb/XcodeGen) to generate the project file.
-See the `README.md` inside the project for more info.
+See the `README.md` inside the demo project for more info.

 ## Contributing